10 Things You Need to Know About Taking Too Many Medications

 Know when it’s time to call for help

 “I think any patient who is concerned about whether or not they’re on too many medicines should raise this issue with their physician,” says Dr. Alexander, who also notes some specific circumstances that might prompt a patient to pick up the phone.
 Starting with being on five or more medications, or if you’re experiencing what you believe are adverse effects from a pill or a combination of pills.
 “It’s impossible to have too much communication between patients and providers about the treatments patients are taking,” Dr. Alexander adds.
-Discover other signs and symptoms that should prompt a call to the doctor.

-Call the right doc
+Call the right doctor

-Those myriad pill bottles may have different docs listed as contacts, but stick with your primary care provider for your first call.
+Those myriad pill bottles may have different doctors listed as contacts, but stick with your primary care provider for your first call.
 “Although our healthcare system is quite fragmented, primary care physicians should serve as quarterbacks for their patients and help coordinate all the care they’re receiving,” Dr. Alexander says.
 “Primary care physicians are very well suited to try to minimize avoidable polypharmacy by making their patients’ prescription regimens as lean as possible.”
 Dr. LeRoy, a primary care physician himself, agrees.
 “Everyone needs a family physician who knows them personally,” he says.
 This relationship also helps the physician know which loved ones to involve in the patient’s care.
 “I’ll call the wife, the sister, or the brother—with my patient’s permission—to discuss these prescriptions and make sure everyone is on the same page.”

-Don’t stop meds based upon reading this
+Don’t stop medications based upon reading this

 While it’s possible you may be able to reduce your pharmaceutical load, it’s up to your doctor to carefully review your drug regimen with you to determine whether—and how—to safely adjust your dosages.
 “Patients should be encouraged to raise any concerns they may have directly with their provider,” says Dr. Alexander.